 I am a performance maker and collaborator based in South London, working in both Performing Arts and Participatory Arts sectors.

-I have been a professional performance arts maker for the past 17 years, working mainly as Director and Dramaturg and also as Tutor and Translator in Europe and the Middle East.
+I have been a professional performance arts maker for the past 17 years, working mainly as Director and Dramaturg and also as Writer and Translator in Europe and the Middle East.
 For the past six years I have combined my work in the arts sector with a lifelong commitment to human rights activism, through participatory arts projects.
 I have an MA in Applied Theatre (awarded Distinction) from Goldsmiths University.

 Since September 2015, I’ve been working in my capacity as National Touring Director for Raw Material, a youth arts charity based in Brixton, South London.
 Following the great success of the touring project Raw Roads: Invisible (Arts Council England funded) in 2015/2016, I created Raw Roads: Imagine, which toured England during 2017.
 For both rewarding projects, I was Artistic Director and Project Manager.